apache/maven-resolver/src/site/markdown/remote-repository-filtering.md

 to prevent request leakage to it (see "prefixes" filter).

-So, **most often** limiting "what can be fetched" from MC is a bad idea, it **can be done** but in very, very cautious way, as otherwise you risk your build.
+So, **most often** limiting "what can be fetched" from MC is a bad idea, it **can be done** but in very, very cautious way, as otherwise you put your build at risk.
 RRF does not distinguish the "context" of an artifact, it merely filters them out by (artifact, remoteRepository) pair, and by limiting MC you can easily get into state where you break your build (as plugin depends on filtered artifact).